spierce438/The-Gaming-Room-software-design-document/README.md

 # The-Gaming-Room-software-design-document
 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
-What type of software did they want you to design?
+What type of software did they want you to design?//
 What did you do particularly well in developing this documentation?
 What about the process of working through a design document did you find helpful when developing the code?
 If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?